 The best way to tackle the best breeding methods for a dog is by consulting a qualified vet.
 Breeding female dogs require additional nutrients and deserve some pampering in a healthy environment.

-Many Puppies Die As Their Mother Can’t Produce Enough Milk (Sentient Media)
+Many Puppies Die As Their Mother Can’t Produce Enough Milk (VCA Hospital)

 Nursing females need a healthy diet to produce milk.
-Puppy mills and backyard breeders notoriously neglect dogs and provide cheap dog food.
+Puppy mills and backyard breeders notoriously neglect dogs and provide cheap dog food; ultimately, the female dogs get infected.
+This can cause the death of an entire litter within 24-48 hours.
 Therefore, a new puppy doesn’t have hope.

-Puppies Weaned From Their Mothers Too Young, Leading to Mental and Physical Issues (Puppy Mill Project)
+Puppies Weaned From Their Mothers Too Young, Leading to Mental and Physical Issues (Veterinary Practice)

 Puppies need their mothers.
-Otherwise, they develop psychological issues like anxiety.
+Otherwise, they develop psychological and behavioral issues like anxiety.
 The first few months in a dog’s life are crucial for its development.

 How to Differentiate Between a Good Breeder and a Puppy Mill?